simomat/streamjoin/README.md

 #### Parallel processing and performance
 `streamjoin` supports parallel processing by just passing parallel streams (see [Collection.parallelStream()](https://docs.oracle.com/javase/8/docs/api/java/util/Collection.html#parallelStream--) and [Stream.parallel()](https://docs.oracle.com/javase/8/docs/api/java/util/stream/BaseStream.html#parallel--)).
 In order to guarantee correctness, the key functions and combiner/grouper functions should be [non-interfering](http://docs.oracle.com/javase/8/docs/api/java/util/stream/package-summary.html#NonInterference) and [stateless](http://docs.oracle.com/javase/8/docs/api/java/util/stream/package-summary.html#Statelessness).

-The left side stream is handled lazily and is not 'consumed', e.g. no [terminal operation](https://docs.oracle.com/javase/8/docs/api/java/util/stream/package-summary.html#StreamOps) is performed on it.
+The left side stream is handled lazily and is not 'consumed', i.e. no [terminal operation](https://docs.oracle.com/javase/8/docs/api/java/util/stream/package-summary.html#StreamOps) is performed on it.

 The right side input stream is collected with finalizing tje join with `.asStream()`.
 References on resulting data of that stream are held in memory until the resulting joined stream is 'consumed'.